Computational relative entropy: Technical contributions

 Here, the superscript $\bbC$ indicates \enquote{complexity}.
 We emphasize that the restriction on the number of outcomes $K$ is equally important as the restriction on the gate complexity of the measurement $\calM$.

 Polynomial regularization then allows us to define a computational quantity.
 In our case, we apply it to hypothesis testing which is why we are focusing on two-outcome measurements.
-We obtain the \emph{computationally two-outcome measured quantum divergence} associated to $\mathbf{D}(p\fatpipe q)$ as \begin{mtdefinition}[\cref{def:computationally_measured_two_outcome_quantum_divergence}] Consider two quantum states $\rho_n, \sigma_n \in \calH_n$.
-Then, their \emph{computationally two-outcome measured quantum divergence} is defined as
+We obtain the \emph{computationally two-outcome measured quantum divergence} associated to $\mathbf{D}(p\fatpipe q)$ as follows.